ckgifford06/w2wSports/README.md

 - `GET /calendar` — 7-day calendar page
 - `GET /about` — About page
 - `GET /formula` — Formula page
+- `GET /unsubscribe?email=` — Removes an email from Supabase and shows confirmation
+- `POST /api/subscribe` — Accepts a JSON body with an email field and saves it to Supabase
 - `GET /api/live?tz=` — Returns live score data for today's games as JSON.
 Polled every 30 seconds by the frontend.
 - `GET /api/games?date=YYYYMMDD&tz=` — Returns all scored games for any given date as JSON.
 Used by the calendar page for lazy loading.
+- `GET /api/send-digest?token=` — Vercel Cron endpoint.
+Fetches today's games, builds the email, and sends to all subscribers.
+Protected by a secret token.

 All game-fetching logic lives in a single shared `fetch_games_for_date(date_str, local_tz)` function.
-Both the homepage and the calendar endpoint call it — no duplicated ESPN logic.
+The homepage, calendar endpoint, and digest all call it — no duplicated ESPN logic.

 The rating logic lives in separate modules, one per sport: `NBArating.py`, `NFLrating.py`, `NHLrating.py`, `MLBrating.py`, `CFBrating.py`, `CBBrating.py`.
 Each has a `calculate_score()` function and a `calculate_score_breakdown()` function.
 The breakdown returns a dict of all five components, which the frontend uses to render the animated score breakdown bars.

+**Email Digest**

+The daily digest is handled across two files:

+`subscribe.py` manages all Supabase and Resend interactions — inserting new subscribers, fetching the full subscriber list, and sending emails.
+Each subscriber receives an individual email so no recipient can see other email addresses.

+`daily_digest.py` contains the email template and the `run_digest()` function.
+It fetches today's top 10 games, builds a full HTML email styled to match the site, and calls `subscribe.py` to send it.
+It can also be run directly from the command line for testing.

+Vercel Cron fires the `/api/send-digest` endpoint at 8am ET (13:00 UTC) every day via `vercel.json`.

+**External Services**

+- **Supabase** — Postgres database in the cloud.
+Stores subscriber email addresses.
+Accessed via Supabase's REST API directly from Python using `requests`.
+- **Resend** — Email delivery API.
+Sends the daily digest.
+Free tier supports up to 3,000 emails per month.

 **Templating (Jinja2)**